River Gang: Production

-The project was originally conceived as Fairy Tale Murder, a vehicle for Universal's singing star Deanna Durbin, who had been abandoning frothy musicals for grittier dramatic roles.
-When Durbin rejected the script, it was adapted as a tough teen drama similar to Universal's Little Tough Guys action films.
+The project was originally conceived by director Charles David and author Hugh Gray as Fairy Tale Murder, a psychological drama intended for Universal's singing star Deanna Durbin, who had been abandoning frothy musicals for grittier dramatic roles.
+When Durbin rejected the script, it was rewritten by author Leslie Charteris as a tough-teen drama similar to Universal's Little Tough Guys action films.
 The studio's teenage singing star Gloria Jean took the role intended for Durbin.
 As Gloria Jean was nearing the end of her contract, Universal used the production, among others, to fulfill her remaining contractual obligations.
 She left the studio at the end of 1944, but Fairy Tale Murder was shelved for almost a year.
 It finally reached theaters in late 1945, with the title changed to River Gang.
 For theaters outside the United States, the film retained the Fairy Tale Murder title.

+Reception

+Trade reviewers were surprised that this Gloria Jean picture was not an upbeat musical.
+Showmen's Trade Review commended the star's efforts: "Gloria Jean, without a song but with enough other histrionics, makes this murder mystery acceptable even to those who rely on her singing voice for their entertainment."
+Box Office Digest congratulated director Charles David: "In this effort his skill with troupers results in an exceptionally fine performance from Gloria Jean; his knowledge of 'theater' gives sustained interest to what is really a rather naive cops-and-robbers yarn.
+Scriptwriter Leslie Charteris mixed portions of Dr. Jekyll and Mr. Hyde, the Dead End Kids, and Little Orphan Annie to stew up the story."